 It’s no secret that marketing project planning can be challenging.
 Surprisingly, 65% of marketers don’t use a project management software, despite the fact that those who do are 4x more likely to report success than their counterparts.

-The best part is, all of Rodeo’s features are interconnected, meaning your budget will update in real time as your team records their hours worked.
-This means you’ll instantly know when your projects go over budget, and Rodeo’s reports give you insights on things like your project profitability and employee productivity.
+The best part is, all of Rodeo Drive’s features are interconnected, meaning your budget will update in real time as your team records their hours worked.
+This means you’ll instantly know when your projects go over budget, and Rodeo Drive’s reports give you insights on things like your project profitability and employee productivity.

-Why not see if Rodeo can help make your life easier?
-Take advantage of our 14-day risk-free trial today.
+Why not see if Rodeo Drive can make your life easier?
+Get started for free.